JeremiahKaren/35percent.github.io/_posts/2019-01-06-new-years-resolutions.md

 *Extract from the [redacted partnership agreement](https://www.whatdotheyknow.com/request/partnership_agreement_for_redeve#incoming-1281908)*

+DPAs such as that for Canada Water are invariably for big and controversial developements, as witnessed by the [publication](https://southwarknotes.files.wordpress.com/2013/02/ra.pdf) of the [Heygate](https://www.newstatesman.com/news/2013/02/southwark-accidentally-leaks-confidential-information) and the [Aylsebury regeneration agreements](https://www.theguardian.com/cities/2018/sep/12/london-council-aylesbury-estate-development-southwark-financial-risk).
+If the Council and developers are to persuade the public of the benefit of such schems then they must be fully open and transparent about their development partnership agreements.

-Following the [controversy](https://www.newstatesman.com/news/2013/02/southwark-accidentally-leaks-confidential-information) caused by the [publication](https://southwarknotes.files.wordpress.com/2013/02/ra.pdf) of the Heygate and the [Aylsebury regeneration agreements](https://www.theguardian.com/cities/2018/sep/12/london-council-aylesbury-estate-development-southwark-financial-risk), the Council needs to be fully open and transparent about the development partnership agreements it enters into with developers.
+DPAs such as that for Canada Water are invariably for big and controversial developements, as the [controversy](https://www.newstatesman.com/news/2013/02/southwark-accidentally-leaks-confidential-information) caused by the [publication](https://southwarknotes.files.wordpress.com/2013/02/ra.pdf) of the Heygate and the [Aylsebury regeneration agreements](https://www.theguardian.com/cities/2018/sep/12/london-council-aylesbury-estate-development-southwark-financial-risk), the Council needs to be fully open and transparent about the development partnership agreements it enters into with developers.

 ## 8. Keep Walworth Town Hall in public ownership
 Having [sold off](http://35percent.org/southwark-town-halls) all Bermondsey and Peckham Town Halls, it was a relief when Southwark made a [solemn promise](http://www.southwark.gov.uk/news/article/1307/southwark_council_commits_to_restoring_the_walworth_town_hall) to restore Walworth Town Hall & library to public use after it was badly damaged by a fire in 2013.